-- 1. The disclosure will jeopardize the confidentiality and safety of a victim or the integrity of an ongoing investigation - 2.
-The disclosure may cause a suspect to flee or evade - 3.
-The disclosure may result in the destruction of evidence https://police.appstate.edu/crime-log
+- 1. The disclosure will jeopardize the confidentiality and safety of a victim or the integrity of an ongoing investigation; - 2.
+The disclosure may cause a suspect to flee or evade; - 3.
+The disclosure may result in the destruction of evidence.